close

 • Life Time Value.
 Do you have a projection on how much value a customer can offer in a lifetime?

 • Revenue.
-Here, you discuss your revenue model in detail.
+Here, you discuss your revenue model and revenue management in detail.
 For example, if your income is from sales, what kind of sales are they?
 Is it direct, or is it web-based?
 Is it a dropshipping model when you find dropshipping suppliers, or do you operate as a retailer?

 • Margin.
 What’s your profit margin on the product your project offers?